kbarker223/Genetic-Expression-Analysis/README.md

 ### Disease Association Analysis

-**`opentargets_analysis.ipynb`** *(Kai Barker)*
+**`opentargets_analysis.ipynb`** *(Kai)*
 Loads the disease association table from `data/disease_associations.parquet` and characterizes the therapeutic area footprint of each Pareto-optimal treatment.
-For each candidate, identifies genes with |log2FC| ≥ 1.0 relative to control, joins them to Open Targets associations, and aggregates disease impact by therapeutic area.
+For each candidate, identifies genes with |log2FC| >= 1.0 relative to control, joins them to Open Targets associations, and aggregates disease impact by therapeutic area.
 Produces an interactive heatmap (raw counts and normalized %) of off-target therapeutic area disruption across the four finalists.
 Each treatment disturbs 25–64 genes at this threshold, touching 20–24 distinct therapeutic areas.

 ---

 ### Bootstrapped Classifier & Risk Scoring

-**`NSC_risk_analysis.ipynb`** *(Kai Barker)*
+**`NSC_risk_analysis.ipynb`** *(Kai)*
 Core risk characterization notebook, executed on a Google Cloud Dataproc cluster.
-Runs **Nearest Shrunken Centroid (NSC) bootstrap stability analysis** across 1,800 Spark-parallelized model fits (50 bootstrap replicates × 6 shrinkage thresholds) to identify genes that reliably distinguish Pareto-optimal treatments from control.
+Runs **Nearest Shrunken Centroid (NSC) bootstrap stability analysis** across 1,800 Spark-parallelized model fits (50 bootstrap replicates across 6 shrinkage thresholds) to identify genes that reliably distinguish Pareto-optimal treatments from control.
 A permutation null (100 shuffles per threshold) validates statistical significance.
 Threshold refinement between 2.0 and 2.5 at 0.1 increments identifies the most stringent statistically significant cutoff (p < 0.001).

 Three gene tiers are defined by stability across thresholds:
-- **7-gene most-robust set**: 100% bootstrap stability across all thresholds ≤ 2.5
+- **7-gene most-robust set**: 100% bootstrap stability across all thresholds <= 2.5
-- **22-gene primary set**: ≥ 50% stability at threshold 2.4
+- **22-gene primary set**: >= 50% stability at threshold 2.4
 - **1,484-gene broad signature**: 100% stability at threshold 0.5

-Disease associations are mapped onto each tier and a **composite off-target risk score** is computed per treatment (disturbed gene count, evidence-weighted burden, high-confidence perturbations, therapeutic areas touched).
+Disease associations are mapped onto each tier and a **composite off-target risk score** is computed per treatment (disturbed gene count, evidence-weighted burden, high-confidence disruptions, therapeutic areas touched).
 Burden is then decomposed into shared (NSC-selected) vs. treatment-specific components to identify the safest Pareto-optimal candidate. `hATF561` emerges as the lowest-risk treatment with 25 disturbed genes and the smallest evidence-weighted burden.

 ---